sbslee/pypgx/README.rst

       plotcov   plot coverage data to PDF file check     check table files for Stargazer
-      liftover  convert variants in SNP table from hg19 to hg38
+      liftover  convert variants in SNP table from hg19 to hg38 peek      find all possible star alleles from VCF file

     optional arguments:
       -h, --help  show this help message and exit